Thursday, 18 December 2014

 Things started to go wrong when we inspected the menu and noticed that ALL the fish dishes - this, I remind the reader, was a restaurant right next to the sea - had an asterisk beside them, indicating they were frozen.
 It has to be said: were we from this moment on setting the place up to fail?
 I do not think so.

-When ordering, my girlfriend commented on the fact that all the fish were frozen.
+When ordering, my companion commented on the fact that all the fish were frozen.
 The waitress told us, "We have lots of other lovely traditional dishes - all home made".
-When my girlfriend chose Moussaka, the waitress went into raptures at her choice.
+When my companion chose Moussaka, the waitress went into raptures at her choice.
 I, foolishly, chose something called Chicken Gyros.
-My girlfriend tried to warn me that it was essentially a Donner Kebab but I ignored her.
+My companion tried to warn me that it was essentially a Donner Kebab but I ignored her.

 Sunday lunch conversation